Updated: Apr 12

-We also borrow from Duncan, Jones and Carr’s discussion of learning dispositions which suggests they are developed socio-culturally².
-This means with the right support at the right time, all children have the opportunity to engage with positive dispositions for learning, irrespective of their abilities, interests, or previous experiences.
-[RF1] This is because dispositions are environmentally sensitive - the decisions you make as an educator or teacher about the time, space, experience and encouragement you offer a child will support their evolving learning dispositions.
+We will also borrow from Duncan, Jones and Carr’s discussion of learning dispositions which suggests they are developed socio-culturally².
+This means with the right support at the right time, all children have the opportunity to engage with positive dispositions for learning, irrespective of their abilities, interests or previous experiences.
+This is because dispositions are environmentally sensitive.
+The decisions you make as an educator or teacher about the time, space, experience and encouragement you offer a child will support their evolving learning dispositions.

 Children draw upon a disposition when they have an inclination or attitude towards it.
-We can encourage a child’s towards a disposition by supporting their interest or motivation and their sense of purpose: the ‘why’ of an experience.
+We can encourage a child towards a disposition by supporting their interest or motivation and their sense of purpose; the ‘why’ of an experience.
 For example, a child may show their readiness to be brave when they show an interest by observing others riding on a ramp.
 Perhaps they show their curiosity by frequent observation, asking questions or

 they may experiment with rolling a cylinder down the ramp initially.
-Here we see that learning dispositions cannot be separated from the learning context itself as the child’s readiness, willingness and ability to be brave is not separated from their readiness, willingness and ability to ride down the ramp.
+Here we see that learning dispositions cannot be separated from the learning context itself, as the child’s readiness, willingness and ability to be brave is not separated from their readiness, willingness and ability to ride down the ramp.
 These behaviours not only demonstrate the child’s initial inclination towards experimenting with velocity using the ramp, but also their readiness towards drawing on the disposition of bravery.

-Finally, children are able to draw upon a disposition when they demonstrate mastery, they have developed strategies for how to apply and draw upon the disposition in a particular context.
+Finally, children are able to draw upon a disposition when they demonstrate mastery.
+They have developed strategies for how to apply and draw upon the disposition in a particular context.
 In this example, the child demonstrates bravery when they gain working strategies that allow them to gain confidence and mastery in riding down the ramp.
 In this situation, they have successfully applied their experience of trying a new vegetable inside at lunch, to a new experience outside today on the ramp with their bike.
 By applying the disposition of bravery from one context to another, the child demonstrates their mastery, one which becomes a building block they can lean on in the face of new risks as their lives and experiences evolve.
 Supporting the development of dispositions is important as children construct their identities as a learner.
 In this example the disposition becomes part of the child’s self-concept as they begin to know: I am brave.